EleutheriaCH/.github/docs/aws-setup-guide.md

 ### Additional notes

-Ensure AWS CLI environemnt variables are set properly if you use different profile than default
+Ensure AWS CLI environment variables are set properly if you use different profile than default
     export AWS_PROFILE=yourprofile